Khukuri Price in Nepal

 It is a heavy Kukri, heavier than Panjawal Angkhola Kukri, and can be used to do tasking woodworks and any work that would otherwise take a toll on the blade.

 In addition to being very durable, this Kukri has one of the finest blade and scabbards designs.
 It has been constructed with the best quality materials- ensuring a very long life of the elegant Kukri.
 It is one of the best-in-line products at Famous Gurkha Khukuri House.
 The 10″ knife-edge is made of high-grade Carbon steel and handles made out of Indian Rosewood.
-The sheath is made of water-buffalo leather.
+The sheath is made of water buffalo leather.
 Crafted with absolute finesse, this beautiful piece of art is sure to turn heads in your way!

 An authentic product of Famous Gurkha Khukuri House, this beautiful craft is made by skilled craftsmen at Dhankuta village.
 It features a rose-wood scabbard delicately decorated with national symbols like a crown, the national bird of Nepal (Danfe), Rhododendron (national flower), and Gurkha emblem (Kukri cross).
 Crafted out of high-graded Carbon steel, this Kukri is made to last.
-It can be used for all kinds of work on a day-to-day basis, and obviously, it can be used for decoration due to the unique and iconic designs.
+It can be used for all kinds of work on a day-to-day basis, and obviously, it can be used for decoration due to its unique and iconic designs.

 The lethal kukri-type axe is one of the best hand-made axes from Nepal.
 Featuring high-graded Carbon Steel, its heavy strikes can be used to chop anything.
 This knife is a handmade blade.
 The 12-inch blade is made with a balanced water-tempering process.
 It comes with a refined leather sheath.